Secure CheckoutPersonal information is secured with SSL technology.

 Mr. Mittu is the Branch Head for the Information Management and Decision Architectures Branch within the Information Technology Division at the U.S. Naval Research Laboratory.
 His research expertise is in multi-agent systems, artificial intelligence, machine learning, data mining, pattern recognition and anomaly detection.
 He has a track record for transitioning technology solutions to the operational community.
 Mr. Mittu received a technology transfer award at NRL in August 2012 for transitioning software to USTRANSCOM.
 He has authored one book, coedited three books, and written 5 book chapters and numerous conference publications.
 He has an MS in Electrical Engineering from The Johns Hopkins University.
 He has participated in The Technical Cooperation Program (TTCP) for scientific exchanges between New Zealand, UK, Australia, Canada and USA (2005-09); served as Subject Matter Expert for Joint IED Defeat Organization (2007-2008) and Netcentric Systems Test S&T working group in association with U.S. Army Program Executive Office for Simulation, Training, and Instrumentation (PEO STRI); and served on NRL’s Invention Evaluation Board (IEB) to evaluate technologies and concepts for potential filing with the USPTO (2006-2008).

-Information Management & Decision Architectures Branch, Information Technology Division, U.S. Naval Research Laboratory, Washington, DC, USA
+Information Management and Decision Architectures Branch, Information Technology Division, U.S. Naval Research Laboratory, Washington, DC, USA

 Mr. Sofge is a Computer Scientist and Roboticist at the U.S. Naval Research Laboratory (NRL) with 30 years of experience in Artificial Intelligence and Control Systems R&D. He has served as PI or Co-PI on dozens of federally funded R&D programs, and has more than 100 peer-reviewed publications on autonomy, intelligent control, quantum computing, and related topics, including 5 books, 10 book chapters, 19 journal articles, 62 conference papers, and one patent.
 He leads the Distributed Autonomous Systems Group at NRL where he develops nature-inspired computing solutions to challenging problems in sensing, artificial intelligence, and the control of autonomous robotic systems.
 His current research focuses on the control of autonomous teams or swarms of robotic systems for Navy relevant missions.
 He has served on numerous technical peer review panels for government agencies including ONR, DARPA, Army, NASA, and NSF.
 He is also frequently called upon to review submissions for a variety of journals and conferences, and regularly serves in a professional capacity to help organize conferences, symposia, and workshops.
 He currently serves on several editorial boards for journals related to computational intelligence and control, as well as technical advisory panels on robotics and autonomy (viz., OSTP, OSD, DARPA, NSF, TTCP, and NATO).
 He also serves as Adjunct Faculty at the University of Maryland where he teaches a popular graduate-level course on "Robot Learning".